lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 ![new-project](assets/new-project.png)

-In the configuration settings, go the 'Build' section.
+Once you click 'OK', you will automatically be taken to the project's configuration settings.
+Go the 'Build' section.
 Click on 'Add build step' and select 'Execute shell'.

 ![build-step](assets/build-step.png)